Skip to main content

 Taking the findings forward

-CSE and LUC made recommendations for updated renewable energy strategies and a revised energy policy for CDC.
+CSE and LUC have made recommendations for updated renewable energy strategies and a revised energy policy for CDC.
 The suggested policy reflects our findings and aims to support the deployment of renewable energy by ensuring stakeholders understand local initiatives and the resources needed to implement them.

 Our full assessment and recommendations can be read in the Cotswold Renewable Energy Study.